jafrog/jafrog.github.com/_posts/2024-04-29-building-a-neural-network-from-scratch.md

 ![Angular leaf spot](/assets/posts/simple-nn-binary/bean_leaf.png)

 To convert the image into an input for the NN, we need to convert it into a feature vector.
 An RGB image is a 3D tensor with shape `(height, width, channels)`.
-We can flatten this tensor into a 1D vector of shape `(height * width * channels,)`.
+We can flatten this tensor into a 1D vector of shape `(height * width * channels)`.

 Convert one image to a feature vector.
 Each image is 500px x 500px and RGB-encoded.